Medical Marijuana for PTSD in Florida: Turn Trauma into Growth

-Many with PTSD with psychotic illness consume high THC strains.
-These patients may have poorer prognosis from those who refrain from high THC strains.
+Many people suffering from PTSD with psychotic illness consume high THC strains.
+These patients may have a poorer prognosis than those who refrain from high THC strains.
 Having PTSD, psychosis, and schizophrenia is more complex.
 It’s best to find an expert doctor up-to-speed on all treatment options.

 How It Works: Growth-Based PTSD Therapy

-Relying on medical weed for PTSD is not in itself a complete treatment.
+Relying on medical weed to help the quality of life for PTSD is not in itself a complete treatment.
 Yes, using cannabis for PTSD can help to fight disturbing thoughts and feelings.

 A mix of cannabis AND mental health treatment has been shown effective.
 This approach provides a much, MUCH better PTSD treatment outlook.
 This is also seen with more severe PTSD.
 It should be an option for folks not responding to either approach alone.